ZsoltTanko/inline-llm-lens/README.md

 ## What it does

 Select text in any app → trigger via global hotkey *or* right-click Services menu → see a small floating panel near your context with the LLM's answer streaming in.
-Optionally choose a different model or prompt mode, copy the result, ask a follow-up.
+Read it, hit Esc to dismiss — that's the whole loop.

+The panel is a chromeless, borderless surface: no title bar, no traffic-light buttons.
+The response is the primary element; configuration (preset chip, model chip, gear) sits in a slim strip at the top and stays out of the way.
+The follow-up bar is hidden by default and revealed only on demand.

 The product is positioned as **an inline semantic lens**, closer to Spotlight / PopClip / Apple Dictionary lookup than to a full chat app.
-Optimized for low interaction friction, frequent invocation, and minimal visual disruption.
+Optimized for low interaction friction, frequent invocation, and minimal visual disruption — specifically for power users who want a precisely configured LLM inline in fast workflows.

 For the full product spec — problem framing, user stories, UX, prompt modes, non-goals, acceptance criteria, future roadmap — read [`mvp_spec.md`](mvp_spec.md).
 It is the source of truth for **what** and **why**; this codebase implements it.